 You will encounter two junctions on this trail.
 At the first junction, go left.
 After about two miles, go right at the second junction.

 Noah’s take: Although this hike is not for the faint of heart, if you are an experienced hiker, you should be safe hiking alone on this trail.
-Some Oahu hikes are very sketchy that even I would not hike alone on.
+Some Oahu hikes are very dangerous that even I would not hike alone on.

 Luckily, Mount Olympus is tamer and does not compromise on insane views.

-Four years ago, I started my YouTube channel, and I was convinced I would become famous overnight by recording insane hiking videos.
+Six years ago, I started my YouTube channel, and I was convinced I would become famous overnight by recording insane hiking videos.
 You can watch my Mount Olympus vlog for more details about the trail.

 If you are new to solo hiking, Mount Olympus might not be the best trail to try solo hiking.
 Solo traveling and solo hiking take time to master.